Fatal1ty/operetta/README.md

             await self._tx.commit_transaction()
 ```

-`AsyncpgPostgresDatabaseProvider` registers:
-- `PostgresDatabaseAdapter` with scope=APP,
-- `PostgresTransactionDatabaseAdapter` with scope=REQUEST (handy for HTTP requests).

 ### High-availability PostgreSQL cluster (hasql)

-If you run an HA cluster (multiple nodes), use the hasql integration:
+If you run an HA cluster (multiple nodes), use the hasql integration.

+Provides:
 - Providers: `AsyncpgHAPostgresDatabaseProvider`, `AsyncpgHAPostgresDatabaseConfigProvider`.
-- Services: `AsyncpgHAPostgresDatabaseService`, `AsyncpgHAPostgresDatabaseConfigurationService`.
+- Convenience services to plug into `Application`:
+  - `AsyncpgHAPostgresDatabaseService` — pool and adapters,
+  - `AsyncpgHAPostgresDatabaseConfigurationService` — loads config from `ApplicationDictConfig`.
-- Adapters: `AsyncpgHAPostgresDatabaseAdapter`, `AsyncpgHAPostgresTxDatabaseAdapter` (same interfaces as the asyncpg variant).
+- Adapters:
+  - `PostgresDatabaseAdapter` with scope=APP — general-purpose adapter for any operations (fetch/fetch_one/execute, ...).
+  - `PostgresTransactionDatabaseAdapter` with scope=REQUEST (handy for HTTP requests) — same API plus transaction control methods (start/commit/rollback).

 YAML config example: